 “Chevron Canadaʼs shares and assets are not exigible and available for execution and seizure by the plaintiffs in satisfaction of the Ecuadorian judgment against Chevron Corporation.”

 This overruling stance (amongst other cases) also fell back on the domestic line taken in Adams v Cape Industries Plc, where it had been decided that:

 “Our law, for better or worse, recognises the creation of subsidiary companies, which though in one sense the creatures of their parent companies, will nevertheless under the general law fall to be treated as separate legal entities with all the rights and liabilities which would normally attach to separate legal entities.”

-While this principle already poses great resistance to those seeking damages, the primary reason the courts declined to lift the corporate veil in Chevron, was simply that since the inception of the claim, there were no suggestions of fraudulent behaviour levelled toward the defendants, so no matter how aggrieved the claimants felt, it would not be equitable to overstep the boundaries set by the incorporation, and limited liabilities enjoyed by many firms, in order to achieve remedy for damages arising from contractual breach on the part of the actual offending party Texaco; who not long after acquiescing to the judgment bought against them in Ecuador, were taken over by Chevron California (the parent company).
-In fact, quite why the claimants were pursuing Chevron Canada is frankly unfathomable given the background to the matter, so it comes then as no great surprise that the ruling to ‘pierce’ was quickly dismissed.
+While this principle already poses great resistance to those seeking damages, the primary reason the courts declined to lift the corporate veil in Chevron, was simply that since the inception of the claim, no suggestions of fraudulent behaviour were levelled toward the defendants, so no matter how aggrieved the claimants felt, it was held inequitable to overstep the boundaries set by the incorporation and limited liabilities enjoyed by many firms, in order to achieve remedy for damages arising from contractual breach on the part of the actual offending party Texaco; who soon after acquiescing to the judgment bought against them in Ecuador, were taken over by Chevron California (the parent company).
+In fact quite why the claimants were pursuing Chevron Canada is frankly unfathomable given the background to the matter, therefore it comes as no great surprise that the ruling to ‘pierce’ was quickly dismissed.